Stephen Albert: Death

+Personal life

+Albert married Marilyn Blanche Silagy on August 7, 1965, at a wedding ceremony held at The Pierre in New York City.
+The couple had two children.

 Awards and honors

 Stephen Albert was awarded Guggenheim Fellowships for Music Composition in 1968 and 1978.
 He won the 1985 Pulitzer Prize for Music for his Symphony No. 1, RiverRun.
 He posthumously won a Grammy Award in 1995 in the Best Classical Contemporary Composition category for his Cello Concerto as performed by Yo-Yo Ma in a 1990 recording with the Baltimore Symphony Orchestra, conducted by David Zinman.

-Aaron Jay Kernis dedicated his 1993 composition for piano quartet Still Movement with Hymn in memory of Albert.
-The slow movement of Christopher Rouse's 1994 Symphony No. 2 is also dedicated to the memory of Albert, who was a colleague and close friend of Rouse.

 Works

 A number of Albert's works were based on James Joyce texts.
 Finnegans Wake inspired three of Albert's pieces: To Wake the Dead, TreeStone, and Symphony RiverRun.
 Albert's paired "Distant Hills" arias Flower of the Mountain and Sun's Heat were based on Ulysses, and the song "Ecce Puer" from Joyce's poem of the same name.

-His famous Concerto for Violoncello and Orchestra started out as a request by the Baltimore Symphony in 1987 for a 15-minute orchestral piece.
+His Cello Concerto began as a request from the Baltimore Symphony in 1987 for a 15-minute orchestral piece.
 In 1988 the commission was changed to a concerto for Yo-Yo Ma.
 The composer credited Ma with his help completing the work.
 Albert started with material drawn two earlier works from 1988, "Anthem and Processionals" and "The Stone Harp."
 He started the composition in 1989 and finished in 1990.
 The premiere was on 31 March 1990 and featured Yo-Yo Ma along with the Baltimore Symphony Orchestra conducted by David Zinman.
 A revised version was featured on a 1993 album, "The New York Album."

 According to Yo-Yo Ma, the composition was a "kind of catharsis."
 It incorporated struggles in his life, including his writer's blocks and the death of his father.
 The work is dedicated to the memory of his father.